 Journal Social Media Editors (JSMEs)

-The Journal Social Media Editors are a team of active microbology researchers working to keep our community up to date about the latest articles and collections from the FEMS Journals.
+The Journal Social Media Editors are a team of active microbiology researchers working to keep our community up to date about the latest articles and collections from the FEMS Journals.
 The JSME team also organize around awareness days and we help them to share their science communications work.
 You can find their social media posts on the following accounts:

 Joseph Brooks Shuttleworth